-Octagon: An eight sided object, all equal angles and side lengths.
-This too was often used in castles, fortresses and towers, perhaps even more often than the hexagon.
+Octagon: An eight-sided object, all equal angles, and side lengths.
+This too was often used in castles, fortresses, and towers, perhaps even more often than the hexagon.
 They are also easier to build in Minecraft than a circle or hexagon, as you will see from the chart when we email it to you.

-Five pointed star: The proper name being a ‘pentagram’, as in a penta-gon, meaning five sides.
-Now don’t get too excited; this symbol isn’t inherently good or evil, and has been used for thousands of years by peoples and cultures all across the globe.
+Five-pointed star: The proper name being a ‘pentagram’, as in a pentagon, meaning five sides.
+Now don’t get too excited; this symbol isn’t inherently good or evil and has been used for thousands of years by peoples and cultures all across the globe.
 It was often used more symbolically rather than for building structures, anyway.

-Six pointed star: Otherwise known as a hexagram.
+Six-pointed star: Otherwise known as a hexagram.
 This one actually did see some rare use in buildings, often in fortresses, where the sharp corners and indentations made breaking into the walls incredibly difficult, as well as providing far more walls to line with guards armed with bows!

-We here at Minecraft Circle just wanted to give you a sneak peak at what our charts have to offer.
+We here at Minecraft Circle just wanted to give you a sneak peek at what our charts have to offer.
 So sign up for it on the home page and provide your email address, and we will send it all your way!
 You can get building structures and designs that will knock the socks off your friends and other players.